LordChunder/RunescapeAI/README.md

     * To configure the items that RunescapeAI can interact/detect edit ```items:```
         * Format: ```item_id: image_file_name```
         * Use Snipping Tool or any other method to obtain an image of the item.
-Ensure the background is plain and perferably the OSRS inventory background.
+Ensure the background is plain and preferably the OSRS inventory background.
         * To find the id for OSRS items visit: <https://www.osrsbox.com/tools/item-search/>

 ## How To Use